HEPTACOM/heptaconnect-docs/docs/guides/portal-developer/http-handler.md

 # HTTP Handler

-A portal can respond to HTTP request using HTTP handlers.
+A portal can respond to an HTTP request using HTTP handlers.
-This can be useful for implementing webhooks or web browser interaction (like for an OAuth 2.0 setup).
+This can be useful for implementing webhooks or web browser interaction (e.g. interactive OAuth 2.0 setup).

 ## Intention